hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 • Duration: +/- 4.5 hours – 6 hours

-• Personal Schedule & Notes: I always opt for the “adventure route” when hiking, so I did follow the left trail that passes through Guayama San Pedro.
-I left at 8:45 from the hostel with a sandwich to-go.
-I arrived to the first mirador at 11:30 (around 3 hours) and hung out quite a bit there since I had great weather.
-The remaining Quilotoa crater rim walk to Quilotoa village doesn’t take long.
-I arrived to the final Quilotoa Mirador in the village at 13:15.
+• I left at 8:45 from the hostel with a sandwich to go.
+I arrived at the first mirador at 11:30 (around 3 hours) and hung out quite a bit there since I had great weather.

-Total Cost of 3 Day Quilotoa Loop Hike
+Total Cost of 3-Day Quilotoa Loop Hike

 So how much does it cost to hike the Quilotoa Loop in 3 days and 2 nights?